kubeflow/website/content/en/docs/components/model-registry/overview.md

 ## What is Model Registry?

-A model registry is an important component in the life cycle of AI/ML models, an integral component for any MLOps platform and for ML workflows.
+A model registry is an important component in the lifecycle of AI/ML models, an integral component for any MLOps platform and for ML workflows.

 A model registry provides a central index for ML model developers to index and manage models, versions, and ML artifacts metadata.
 It fills a gap between model experimentation and production activities.